Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: Experiments

 \subsection{Main Results}

 \paragraph{Quantitative Comparison.} Tab.~\ref{tab:quantitative_comparison} presents a quantitative comparison of different methods, reporting their VQAScores and win rates in pairwise visual quality evaluations conducted by GPT-5 and human judges.
 Given the same input, our model achieves the highest VQAScore, indicating its stronger ability to generate scenes that better align with users' personalized requirements.
-In addition to achieving superior text consistency, our coarse-to-fine planning and delicately-designed 3D generation strategy also lead to better visual quality, achieving win rates of at least 85.00\% in Geometric Fidelity, 86.00\% in Layout Coherence, 78.50\% in Texture Clarity, and 84.50\% in Overall Realism. \paragraph{Qualitative Comparison.} As shown in Fig.~\ref{fig:case}, Yo'City exhibits a significant visual advantage over the baselines.
-The generated buildings feature well-portioned shapes and clear textures, with high fidelity in details such as windows.
-Furthermore, our method achieves a more coherent spatial layout, maintaining consistent scales and appropriate spacing between buildings.
-In contrast, Syncity shows obvious spatial inconsistency: as illustrated in the first and second rows, it produces a dense cluster of buildings in the lower-left tile, while other tiles remain relatively sparse, leading to an imbalanced spatial distribution.
-Additionally, its generated results exhibit coarse textures.
-Yo'City also demonstrates strong capabilities in personalized generation, effectively modeling fine-grained cues such as “sharp-edged” and “stacked structures”.
-For the prompt in the fourth row, our method effectively captures the key elements of the target scene through the reasoning and planning process.
-By harmoniously integrating diverse architectural styles, Yo'City vividly reflects the cultural blending in such cities.
+In addition to achieving superior text consistency, our coarse-to-fine planning and delicately-designed 3D generation strategy also lead to better visual quality, achieving win rates of at least 85.00\% in Geometric Fidelity, 86.00\% in Layout Coherence, 78.50\% in Texture Clarity, and 84.50\% in Overall Realism. \paragraph{Qualitative Comparison.} As shown in Fig.~\ref{fig:case}, Yo'City consistently outperforms the baselines, producing well-proportioned buildings with clear textures and high-fidelity details (e.g., windows), while maintaining a coherent layout with consistent scales and appropriate spacing.
+In contrast, both SynCity and CityCraft exhibit clear limitations.
+CityCraft generalizes poorly beyond modern-city prompts and often fails to follow non-modern or stylized descriptions.
+SynCity shows clear spatial inconsistency: as illustrated in the first and second rows, it generates a dense cluster of buildings in the lower-left tile while other tiles remain relatively sparse, resulting in an imbalanced spatial distribution.
+Its results also suffer from coarse textures.
+Furthermore, Yo'City demonstrates strong capabilities in personalized generation, effectively modeling fine-grained cues such as “sharp-edged”, “Silk Road” and “stacked structures”.